 Honey

 It’s exciting to think about new things that Baby can try.
-As you guide him into the world of scrambled eggs and honey on biscuits, make sure to serve food in smaller portions and to avoid choking hazards.
+As you guide them into the world of scrambled eggs and honey on biscuits, make sure to serve food in smaller portions and to avoid choking hazards.
 Potential choking hazards include foods that are sticky (like marshmallows or peanut butter), hard (like nuts), or cut into large pieces.
 Happy dicing!

 Sources